 An investigation of the stylistic characteristics of jazz and popular music through the performance and study of literature for large and small jazz ensembles; basic improvisation techniques.
+May be taken as often as desired for credit.
 Prerequisite: concurrent enrollment in MUS 225 Lakeland College Concert Band, placement audition, and consent of the instructor.
+Offered fall and spring.